Customer and user experience have been in style for a while, but in recent years, the employee experience has become a top agenda item for HR leaders.

 But we also have to realize that we can’t control every aspect alone.
 EX can be a tough mandate since it requires the whole organization to revisit its ways of working.
 Because of this, we need to establish better coordination with other departments including finance, IT, and office managers to address the factors that affect EX.

-Workers tend to reciprocate companies that care make them feel valued.
+Workers tend to reciprocate companies that care to make them feel valued.

 As Morgan also discovered, organizations that have EX management programs have lower turnovers, enjoy larger growth, and post better revenues and profit compared to EX laggards.
 We can also browse Fortune’s 100 Best Companies to Work For and Glassdoor’s Best Places to Work lists and see that both include many high-performing industry leaders.